BIGJRA/BIGJRA.github.io/reborn.md

 |**Chatot**        |30 |
 |Pineco            |10 |

-Make your way forward and around to the left.
+Make your way forward and follow the path up and around to the left.

+**Ranger Elizabeth.
+Field: Forest Field**
+- Dratini, Lv.
+44, Serious Nature, IVs: 10
+- Sunflora, Lv.
+45, Serious Nature, IVs: 10

 You'll see a cave entrance hidden behind a tree - walk up to this tree and it will teleport away.

 **Chrysolia Spring 1F**